|

 What?
 We didn't know what that was.
 So in the hour left on the

-contract Evelyn Fryman (DC Union chief) explained to us how it
+contract Evelyn Freeman (DC Union chief) explained to us how it

 was the clause on which AFTRA was founded.
 Seems jocks in New